MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

 The only differences are:

-- For the procedures in the Azure portal, in step 4, you select the user-assigned managed identity to assign the role to (not the you assign the role to the user-assigned managed identitycreate or identify the Automation account in [User-assigned managed identity Step 2](#step-2-create-a-resource-with-user-assigned-managed-identity).
+- **Azure portal procedures**: In step 4, you select the user-assigned managed identity to assign the role to (not the automation accountyou assign the role to the user-assigned managed identitycreate or identify the Automation account in [User-assigned managed identity Step 2](#step-2-create-a-resource-with-user-assigned-managed-identity).

 Although the managed identity values were obtained differently for user-assigned vs. system-assigned, we're using the same variable name in the command (`$MI_ID`), so the command works for both user-assigned and system assigned managed identities.

 The only differences are:

-- For the procedures in the Azure portal, you create or identify the Automation account in [User-assigned managed identity Step 2](#step-2-create-a-resource-with-user-assigned-managed-identity).
+- **Azure portal procedures**: For the procedures in the Azure portal, you create or identify the Automation account in [User-assigned managed identity Step 2](#step-2-create-a-resource-with-user-assigned-managed-identity).
 - For the procedures in Azure PowerShell, the `$MI_ID` value for user-assigned managed identity comes from [User-assigned managed identity Step 3](#step-3-store-the-user-assigned-managed-identity-in-variables).